trevordevore/levure/README.md

 ## Try Out Sample Application

-1. Open the `app/levure.livecodescript` stack in LiveCode 8+.
+1. Open the `sample_app/standalone.livecode` stack in LiveCode 8+.
+The `framework/levureFramework.livecodescript` stack is a behavior of this stack.
-2. `dispatch "InitializeFramework" to stack "levureFramework" with "/Users/USERNAME/development/levure/sample_app"`
-3. `dispatch "RunApplication" to stack "levureFramework"`
+2. Switch to the browser tool and click on the `Run Application` button.
-4. The `MyApp` stack should open up and display some information in a field.
+3. The `MyApp` stack should open up and display some information in a field.

 The `MyApp` stack shows how to use behaviors for the stack scripts.
 The app also loads a library that the stack uses.

 ## File and Folder Organization

 Application stack files are organized using folders.
 Any UI stacks go in the`components` folder.
-Each stack has a folder for the binary stack and a subfolder named behaviors for any behaviors assigned to the stack.
+Each UI stack has a folder for the binary stack and a subfolder named behaviors for any behaviors assigned to the stack.
 The behavior stacks should be assigned to the `stackfiles` property of the UI stack so that they are loaded into memory as needed.

+### An example

 - app.yml
 - app.livecodescript
 - standalone.livecode
+- framework/levure.livecodescript
+- framework/helpers/app_files_and_urls/frontscript.livecodescript
-- levure.livecodescript
+- framework/helpers/app_files_and_urls/helper.yml
 - components/
   - preferences/
     - preferences.livecode